dr-marek-jaskula/DockerSqlUniversity/ReadMe.FinalStandAloneProject.txt

-﻿	USE VISUAL STUDIO CODE with Docker extension (simply the best)
+﻿	  USE VISUAL STUDIO CODE with Docker extension

+  The Stand Alone Docker mode with Docker Compose is demonstrated for the learning purpose.
+  Nevertheless, in production always use the Docker Swarm, which was designed for production:
+    1) Docker Swarm includes config
+    2) Docker Swarm includes secrets
+    3) Docker Swarm includes rollback, always uptime and other features (also multiple replicas) Use Docker Swarm even with a single node if necessary

 INFORMATION:
     docker-compose up       -> uses Compose V1 if the flag "Use Docker Compose V2" is unchecked (to examine it -> Docker Desktop -> Setting -> General)